International Passenger Screening ‘Enhanced’

 Key Takeaways:

-• The Department of Homeland Security (DHS) has decided against extending the laptop ban to all U.S.-bound flights.
+• The Department of Homeland Security (DHS) will not extend the laptop ban to all U.S.-bound flights, which previously only affected certain Middle Eastern and African airports.

 See a mistake?
 Contact us.